 - Priority will be given to tenants of councils or housing associations, members of the armed forces, forces veterans, widows, widowers and other partners of service personnel

 When you purchase a LIFT New Supply property you own the property outright but the interests of the Scottish Government will be secured by a 'standard security' on your property.You will need to appoint a solicitor to act on your behalf to complete the work involved in buying a home.
 Highland Residential will instruct its own solicitor to deal with the Scottish Government's interest in the purchase.

 You will pay for your share of the purchase price in the usual way, along with legal costs, survey fees and any other costs associated with the purchase.
 You will also pay for the documenting and securing of the Scottish Government's interest including all registration dues and (if applicable) stamp duty.
 You do not pay any form of rent on the property.

-To apply download and complete the LIFT application form.
+Download the LiFT New Supply application form here.
 Post the completed application with your mortgage information and any other supporting documentation to: